iobroker-community-adapters/ioBroker.tr-064/README.md

 This adapter reads main information from AVM Fritz!Box, like call list or number of messages on answering machine.
 Based on this [AVM documentations](https://avm.de/service/schnittstellen/)

+## Needed Settings in your Fritzbox:
+* You need to change the Login to "Use Username and password"
+* Create a user and allow him to "control the Fritzbox and settings"
+* Enable Application Access (on Network tab).
+Click flow in german: Netzwerk ->Heimnetzfreigaben -> Zugriff für Anwendungen -> aktiviert

 ## Initial Creation
 This adapter was initially created by @soef at https://github.com/soef/ioBroker.tr-064 but not maintained any more, so we moved it to iobroker-community so that bugs could be fixed. thanks @soef for his work.